hzkonor/bubble-template/main.typ

 = Features
 == Colorful items

-The main color can be set with the `color` property, which affects inline code, lists, links and important items.
+The main color can be set with the `main-color` property, which affects inline code, lists, links and important items.

 - These bullet
 - points